FuelCell, Plug Power Hammered As Texas Governor Blames Renewables For Electricity Crisis

 Shares of clean energy manufacturing companies FuelCell Energy Inc (NASDAQ: FCEL) and Plug Power Inc (NASDAQ: PLUG) lost 16.55% and 10.67%, respectively, on Thursday as Texas Gov. Greg Abbott continues to call into question the reliability of renewable energy.

-What Happened: Abbott has said fossil fuels should take precedence over renewables as the state stares down a power crisis that has left mamny residents without heat during a brutal winter storm.
+What Happened: Abbott has said fossil fuels should take precedence over renewables as the state stares down a power crisis that has left many residents without heat during a brutal winter storm.

 One of Abbott’s main arguments has been that renewable energies are anything but reliable during the fallout of extreme weather conditions.